Salesforce Forecast Categories | What They Mean and How to Use Them

 The Opportunity Stages picklist area allows you to change the Forecast Category linked to each Stage.

-For example, we’ve grouped two opportunity stages (Value Proposition and Proposal) in the ‘Best Case’ Forecast Category.
+For example, we’ve grouped two opportunity stages (Value Proposition and Proposal) in the ‘Best Case’ forecast category.

 Showing how to change the forecast category linked to an opportunity stage